SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP.md

 ***5.9) Final Steps***

 1. Perform a post run wash on the MiSeq.
-We recommened the bleach wash.

 2. Dispose of liquid waste in appropriate hazardous jug and reagent cartridge in hazardous bucket.

-3. When MiSeq Reporter finishes, copy the fastq files from the output folder to the run folder on the NAS drive.
+3. When MiSeq Reporter finishes, go to the 'MiSeq Output' folder to transfer files as need be.

 4. Perform maintenance or standby wash if required.